-Polar bears are harvested in Canada, the USA, Greenland, and parts of Russia.
-There is a well-established sample collection program in Canada.
-There are well over 700 polar bears harvested annually, the majority of these (those harvested in Canada and to some extent in Greenland and the United States) have age, sex, date of harvest, and location data collected.
-Working in cooperation with subsistence harvesters and jurisdictional governments, polar bears taken by hunters have provided a wealth of material for understanding of the species (Norstrom et al. 1998; Paetkau et al. 1999; Sonne et al. 2004, 2005, 2007a, 2007b).
-Most of these studies involve contribution of tissue specimens to scientists for analysis.
-Given the large number of harvested polar bears taken each year, a broader collection program could yield improved monitoring of subpopulation status.
-Redoubling and coordinating efforts to collect and analyze harvest data is necessary due to the known impacts of harvest (Taylor et al. 1987b, McLoughlin et al. 2005, Molnár et al. 2008).
+Polar bears are harvested in Canada, the US, Greenland, and parts of Russia.
+Canada has a wellestablished sample collection program.
+The majority of the >700 polar bears harvested annually (those harvested in Canada and to some extent in Greenland and the US) include data on age, sex, date of harvest, and location; most also include tissue samples.
+Working in cooperation with subsistence harvesters and jurisdictional governments, polar bears harvest data have provided a wealth of material for understanding species (Norstrom et al. 1998; Paetkau et al. 1999; Sonne et al. 2004, 2005, 2007a, 2007b).
+A broader collection program could yield improved monitoring of subpopulation status.
+Because precise impacts of harvest remain uncertain, we urge increasing and coordinating efforts to collect and analyze harvest data (Taylor et al. 1987b, McLoughlin et al. 2005, Molnár et al. 2008).
+Potential areas for harvest data analyses fall into three main areas: temporal patterns of harvest age and sex; spatial patterns of harvest over time; and temporal and spatial patterns of body condition, diet, and contaminants generated from harvest samples.
 To date, harvest samples have been valuable in contributing to the estimates of population size and survival (Taylor et al. 2005, 2008a, 2009), distribution (Taylor and Lee 1995), population structure (Paetkau et al. 1999, Crompton et al. 2008), foraging ecology (Thiemann et al. 2006), and basic biology (Dyck et al. 2004).
 Further, much of what we know about contaminant accumulation and variation in diet has been derived from harvest samples (Verreault et al. 2005, Thiemann et al. 2006).

-Finally, given that many harvested subpopulations are monitored infrequently through capture and tagging programs, harvest of bears may provide insights into demographic parameters in periods between tagging efforts (Peacock et al. in press).
-Potential areas for harvest data analyses fall into three main areas: 1) temporal patterns of age and sex of harvest; 2) spatial patterns of harvest over time; and 3) temporal and spatial patterns of body condition, diet, and contaminants generated from harvest samples.
-7. IMPLEMENTATION We have suggested a monitoring framework that would describe an ideal situation, if implemented in its entirety range-wide, where we focus on what should be done based on existing best knowledge of polar bear habitat, biology, and ecology.
-The implementation of any or all the parts of this framework for monitoring subpopulations will depend on the positive involvement of all jurisdictions, including federal, regional, and local levels that have
+Finally, given that many harvested subpopulations are monitored infrequently through capture and tagging programs, harvest of bears may provide insights into demographic parameters in periods between tagging efforts (Peacock et al. 2012).